Eileen Gu: The American Olympic Skier Who Betrayed Her Country for A Paycheck

 Eileen Gu is a name many Americans once said with pride.
 She had it all: born and raised in San Francisco, educated at elite schools, and accepted into Stanford before most kids even start thinking about college.
 She’s smart, talented, and one of the most gifted skiers in the world.
 But somewhere along the way, she made a choice—a choice that tells us everything we need to know about where her loyalties lie.
 And it’s not with the United States.

-In 2019, Gu made headlines by announcing she would compete for China in the Olympics, not the country she was born in.
+In 2019, Gu made headlines by announcing she would compete for China in the Olympics, not the country she was born, raised and educated in.
 She didn’t just switch flags—she turned her back on the very nation that gave her every opportunity to succeed.
 And while she’s quick to call out problems in America, she stays silent when it comes to the crimes of the Chinese Communist Party.

 Let’s be clear.
 This isn’t just about skiing.
 This is about loyalty.
 This is about principle.
 You can’t take the best this country has to offer, cash in on it with American companies, and then refuse to stand up for the very freedoms that made your success possible.

-Gu reportedly earns $23 million a year, much of it from brand deals tied to her fame in China.
+Gu is the highest paid Winter Olympian in history.
+She reportedly has already raked in $23 million in the past year, much of it from brand deals tied to her fame in China.
 She’s got massive followings on both Chinese and American social media.
 So it’s not hard to figure out why she dodges questions about China’s human rights abuses—she’s protecting her paycheck.
 But that kind of silence isn’t just cowardly.
 It’s dangerous.

 While Americans like Gu are busy talking about “inclusivity” and “safe spaces,” real heroes like Jimmy Lai are rotting in prison for standing up to tyranny.
 Lai, a journalist in Hong Kong, was sentenced to 20 years for daring to speak out against the Chinese government and for pushing for democracy.
 That’s what happens in China when you exercise free speech.
 You disappear.
 You get silenced.
 Sometimes for good.